pairshaped/curlingio-docs/docs/club-management/discounts.md

 ## Walkthrough Video

-The following video will take you through the basics of setting up your discounts.
+The following video will take you, the curling club manager, through the basics of setting up your discounts.
 If you're new to Curling I/O, it's worthwhile to watch this before wading through the rest of our documentation.

 <div className="text--center videoWrapper">